 Continue scrolling to read, or click on the How To Write A Song: Songwriting Basics YouTube playlist below.

-What are the basics of songwriting?
+What are the 3 parts of a song?

 The more you write songs, the better you develop a routine or process to write and complete your songs effectively.